urMisery/Windows-Login-Log-Monitor/README.md

 ## 🚀 Usage

 > Run Powershell as administrator!
+>
 > Go to the directory where your script is located (e.g "cd C:\Users\YourUser\Desktop")
+>
 > And type ./Get-FailedLogins.ps1
+>
+> If you had issue like "Get-FailedLogins.ps1 cannot be loaded because running scripts is disabled on this system.", do this:
+>   1. Type **Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass** command.
+>   2. Confirm changes
+>   3. Try to execute script one more time

 # Example Output
 ```powershell